HansenZhao/RSite/README.md

 ## RSite
-a workspace to process [CytoESI](https://pubs.acs.org/doi/10.1021/acs.analchem.9b01419) data.
+a platform to process [CytoESI](https://pubs.acs.org/doi/10.1021/acs.analchem.9b01419) data.
 The software was developed based on MATLAB 2019b

 ### usage
 + add RSite folder as well as the sub-folders in MATLAB path
-+ type RSite to begin
++ type RSite to start

 ### develop new app
 + add a folder with the name of the app in Plugins folder